 Founded and sponsored by the Sisters of St. Francis of Philadelphia, Neumann is a private, Catholic, co-educational University in the Franciscan tradition, which emphasizes respect for individuals, concern for the environment, and social responsibility.
 The University offers undergraduate degrees in a broad variety of subjects, three doctoral programs, six master's degree programs, and an accelerated bachelor's degree program for adults.

-Neumann now fields nineteen NCAA athletic teams, is home to nine arts groups, and has three residence halls that accommodate more than 770 students.
+Neumann now fields 22 NCAA athletic teams, is home to eight arts groups, and has three residence halls that accommodate more than 770 students.
 The student-faculty ratio of 14:1 allows professors to provide the personal attention for which Neumann is famous.
 This expansion of programs and services, coupled with the University's commitment to first-rate academic instruction and real-world career preparation, has caused Neumann's popularity to boom in recent years.